 Having a reputable and dependable broker is crucial to your trading.
-The reason for this is quite a simple one You need to be safe in the knowledge that your money is in safe hands.
+The reason for this is quite a simple one You need to be sure in the knowledge that your money is in a segregated bank account with a financially regulated broker.
 Let us see how ATC Brokers and IC Markets compare.

 Well in our side by side comparison we make it easier for you to see what is right for you.
 As with anything the final decision on which broker to trade with should ultimately be based on what and how you going to trade.

 Our comparison will help you judge the effectiveness, price, ease of use and support trustworthiness of ATC Brokers and IC Markets side by side.

 You are eager to start trading so let us help you make a more informed descision.